roberthadow/DST-test/R-R-Readme.md

 If you are using the git bash shell in Windows, modify the shortcut on your desktop to point to your working directory.  properties > Start in:

-Here is proof I actuallly did this.
+Here is proof I actually did this.

 ![RStudio Screenshot](./figures/ProofOfRstudio.png)